Creating video content for social media can be unrewarding. It’s time-consuming to make, particularly long form video.

 In this post, we’ll look at 7 ways to repurpose video content to give it a longer life.
 I’ll include tools that will help you turn your videos into new content.

 1. Make an Audio Podcast

 Video content is hot on social media.
-Facebook, Twitter, Snapchat, Instagram are all pushing us to use more video.
+Facebook, Twitter, Snapchat, and Instagram are all pushing us to use more video.
 But not everyone wants to watch.